ronakupadhyaya/Horizons-week-06/new_exercises/tic-tac-toe/README.md

     }
     ```

 1. Now we need to change what happens when a square is clicked.
-Since component state is considered private, we can't update Board's state directly from Square.
+Since component state is private, we can't update Board's state directly from Square.

     The usual pattern here is pass down a function from Board to Square that gets called when the square is clicked.
 Change renderSquare in Board again so that it reads: